 - The availability of experienced and available clinical supervisor/assessor(s).
 Preference will usually be given to locations with more than one assessor.

-- The availability of a suitable number of variety of clinical experiences within the anticipated scope of practice.
+- The availability of a suitable number of and variety of clinical experiences within the anticipated scope of practice.

 - The ability of the supervisor/assessor(s) to provide an unbiased assessment of competence (i.e. absent conflict of interest).